wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    Wait for the logo to appear.

-   This logo (without the green) is the logo for the Visual Studio for Mac app on macOS.
+   This logo (without the green) is the logo for the Visual Studio 3019 for Mac app on macOS.

+   There is a different logo for the previous 2017 version.

 0. Click the logo that appears.
 0. Click Open for the "Visual Studio for Mac Installer" to appear.